madhur3u/JavaScript/Web Automation/HackerRank Java/README.md

 ## Creating Automation Script

-We have our JSON file with all correct answers.
+We have our [JSON file](https://github.com/madhur3u/JavaScript/blob/main/Web%20Automation/HackerRank%20Java/java.json) with all correct answers.
 Now we need to create an automation script which will submit every question.
-The script is created using **puppeteer** npm module.
+The [Automation script](https://github.com/madhur3u/JavaScript/blob/main/Web%20Automation/HackerRank%20Java/script.js) is created using **puppeteer** npm module.
 [**Puppeteer**](https://github.com/puppeteer/puppeteer) is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.

 The script will be doing the following tasks.